 Date freed: October 12, 2009, Exonerated February 15, 2012

 On February 15, 20012, Texas’ highest State Court, the Court of Criminal Appeals, found Richard Miles factually innocent of a murder and attempted murder for which he had been incarcerated 15 years, but had nothing to do with.
 Deandre Shay Williams and Robert Ray Johnson were shot through the open sun roof of a parked a car at a Texaco station near Bachman, TX, on May 16, 1994.
 Johnson, the driver survived but Williams, sitting in the passenger seat died.
 Richard was convicted on the false identification of one eye witness, who later recanted and revealed the prosecution had directed him to lie.

 While incarcerated, Richard unsuccessfully appealed his conviction in July of 1997, and was denied his first Writ of Habeas Corpus in February of 2006.

 When Centurion re-investigated the shooting, we found that the Dallas Police Department had failed to disclose two police reports containing possible exculpatory information.
 With this information and the help of the Dallas District Attorney’s office, Attorney Cheryl Wattley, filed a petition for Writ of Habeas Corpus.
 The Court concluded that Richard Miles was entitled to actual innocence relief.

 Richard received compensation under the Texas Wrongful Conviction Compensation statute.
-He used this money to buy a home for his mother and for himself, and then he started an organization called Miles of Freedom to help Dallas parolees get back on their feet.
+He used this money to buy a home for his mother and for himself, and then started an organization called Miles of Freedom to help Dallas parolees get back on their feet.
 He works with them on all aspects of their new life, including finding work.
 Richard is married and has a daughter.
-He is one of Centurion’s bright stars.

 Court of Criminal Appeals Officially Exonerates Man in Dallas Murder Case